 However, the construction industry is a long way from being truly digitally transformed.
 According to the McKinsey Global Institute, it is almost at the bottom of the US digitization league, just above agriculture and hunting, while the Gartner IT Key Metrics show construction has consistently ranked last in terms of investment in technology.
-Spending in construction averages just 1.2 per cent of revenue, with over a third of companies spending under one per cent.
+Spending in construction averages just 1.2% of revenue, with over a third of companies spending under 1%.

-Spending in construction averages just 1.2 per cent of revenue, with over a third of companies spending under one per cent.
+Spending in construction averages just 1.2% of revenue, with over a third of companies spending under 1%.

 But sometimes a ‘disruptive’ technology can quickly prove its value and become almost indispensable.
 The introduction of web-based construction management platforms is a good example.